 A picture speaks a thousand words.

-In times of Corona and the incessant media coverage of the subject, I thought it to be interesting to analyse the data myself.
+In times of Corona and the incessant media coverage of the subject, I thought it might be interesting to analyse the data myself.
 I used the data provided by John Hopkins university to create the chart above and a few others.
-Globally speaking, the pandemic is far from over, but the measures applied by many countries changed the spread from exponential to almost linear.
-In general countries experience an exponential start followed by a slow recess of infected population, creating a typical hump-shaped chart.
+Globally speaking, the pandemic is far from over but the measures applied by many countries changed the spread from exponential to almost linear.
+In general, countries experience an exponential start followed by a slow recess of infected population.
+This creates a typical hump-shaped chart.

 The tools I used to produce the analysis are git, SSIS, SQL Server and Power BI.

-The usual complication with data processing also occurred in this tiny project: Changes in source data structures, semantic changes of fields, incomplete and inconsistent data as well as different levels of details.
-Furthermore, looking at the charts, it is obvious that different countries have different approaches to the epidemic itself as well as their reporting strategies.
+The usual complication with data processing also occurred in this tiny project: Changes in source data structures, semantic changes of fields, incomplete and inconsistent data as well as differing levels of detail.
+Furthermore, looking at the charts, it is obvious that different countries have different approaches to the epidemic itself, as well as to their reporting strategies.